Apprenticeship General Information

 Applicants must be at least 16 years of age to enter into apprenticeship training.
 Entrance requirements for apprenticeship programs vary between Grade 10 and 12 depending on the trade, although you will find that most employers and unions require Grade 12 and a solid foundation in Mathematics, English and the Sciences.

 Your apprenticeship consultant can provide you with the specific qualifications required for apprenticeship training in your chosen trade.

-You may also visit the local apprenticeship office in Sault Ste.
-Marie at:
+Contact the local apprenticeship office in Sault Ste.
+Marie:

 447 Queen Street East, 4th Floor